microsoft/LightGBM/docs/Experiments.rst

 Environment
 ^^^^^^^^^^^

-We used one Linux server as experiment platform, details are listed in the following table:
+We ran all experiments on a single Linux server with the following specifications:

 +------------------+-----------------+---------------------+
 | OS               | CPU             | Memory              |